 We stop first at no 10 High Street, here lives 45-year-old Charles Buck, a coal merchant.

 Love and matrimony came late to Charles, at the ripe old age of 40 he finds himself waiting nervously at the alter of Holy Trinity church for his bride to be.
 On Christmas day of 1851, Rebecca Tompkins makes her way down the aisle towards her beloved.
 Man and wife were set for a long and happy future in a place they both loved.
-Sadly though, their match made in heaven didn’t last long, on the 11th November 1857, hard working coal man Charles, passed away, leaving a bereft Rebecca to carry on alone.
+Sadly though, their match made in heaven didn’t last long, on the 11th November 1857, hard working coal man Charles, passed away, leaving a bereft Rebecca to carry on with other members of the Buck family as shown in the advertisement from 1883.

 Rebecca died in 1891 at the age of 69.